 As your storage, performance, or isolation requirements change, you can easily move beyond the initial boundaries and scale up to one of our dedicated cluster sizes.

 Cross-region replication is now live in MongoDB Atlas.
-M2s and M5s are in public beta.
+M2s and M5s are in public preview.

 As always, we’d love to hear your feedback at firstname.lastname@example.org.